intuition-dev/intuDocs/docsSrc/src/crud.md

 		allow read, write: if request.auth.token.email_verified == true;

-	Publish the change.
 	Only logged in users who have been verified by email can now read from or write to the database.
 Since you are currently not logged in, 'Add data' on the 'CRUD' screen should now fail.

 8. We will now configure and test a sign-in method.
 In the Firestore Console, in 'Develop - Authentication', click on 'Set up sign-in method'.
 Enable Email/Password sign-up and save.
 In the CRUD App, navigate to the multi-purpose 'Auth' screen (/screen/auth/).
 Enter your email and a password and click the 'Sign Up' button.
 The new user should appear in the Firestore Authentication list of Users.

 9. Check your email and click on the link you received (The email can be customized on the Firestore Authentication Templates tab).
 Return to the Auth screen (/screen/auth/) and click the 'Sign In' button.
-If the login succeeded, 'Add data' on the 'Live CRUD' screen should now succeed, and you should see the added data in the Firestore database console.
+If the login succeeded, 'Add row' on the 'View-Model CRUD' screen should now succeed, and you should see the added data in the Firestore database console.

-__Summary:__ You learnt how to create your own Firestore database, insert data and add authentication to the app, along with using datatables.
+__Summary:__ You learnt how to create your own Firestore database, insert data and add authentication to the app.
 Firestore replaces MongoDB, but also ORM, REST, DevOps, Security, Failover, etc. Instead of learning all of these, now you only need to learn how to use Firestore.
 That should create a huge savings in your development and operations budget.

 __NEXT STEPS:__ You can try out more Template projects (type `$ mbake`).
 You can also setup a META build server.
 META has a watcher that triggers 'mbake' when you save a file to a mapped drive.
 You can become 10X more productive by adopting the Metabase approach.